cbreider/tf_unet_tvflow_transfer_brats2015/README.md

 Python3 tool to pre train Unet on total variation smoothed images (regression with MSE), to enhance segmentation performance on brats 2015 dataset.

+This Projects is still under development so check out for changes some time.
 ## Requirements

 Written in python 3.5